igoroctaviano/learning-digital-pathology/README.md

 These materials are designed to help you understand:

 - What pathology and whole slide imaging are
-- How DICOM WSI format works
+- How DICOM WSI format works (based on [DICOM Supplement 145](https://dicom.nema.org/dicom/dicomwsi/))
 - How dicom-microscopy-viewer (the rendering engine) works
 - How Slim (the viewer application) works
 - How they integrate together